 The goal should be to reduce customer effort and minimise the time it takes for your customer to reach from one point of the journey to another.

 Innovation is the key to success and brainstorming ideas to improve customer service will take you to the path of guaranteed success.
 Here are some essential recommendations:

-Feedbacks validate your customer journey and touchpoints that you have established previously.
+Feedback validates your customer journey and touch points that you have established previously.
 The feedback from customers helps you make improvements and further enhance the customer experience.

 Collecting feedback is one of the most effective methods companies use to fill the gap between what the company wants to ‘give’ and what the customer actually ‘gets’.
 After all, it’s the customers who live your brand and only they can tell you better, what’s working for them and what’s not.
 Feedbacks help to understand and alleviate customer pain points.

-Identifying your customer touchpoints is vital for you to create excellent customer experience just from the start till the end.
+Identifying your customer touch points is vital for you to create excellent customer experience just from the start to the end.
 It helps you build loyalty among customers and compete with your opponents.

 Customer categorisation is also an effective way to categorise your customer interactions into three main groups, i.e. before purchase, during purchase and after purchase.

-Feedbacks are a great way to know what the customer experience is like at each point.
-Feedbacks can be generated automatically, but they ought to be designed in a way to aid in identifying customer touchpoints.
+Collecting feedback is a great way to know what the customer experience is like at each point.
+Feedback can be generated automatically, but they ought to be designed in a way to aid in identifying customer touch points.